yerinsmgmt/markdowns/files.md

 Applying for the Fullstack SWE role.

+I'm Yerins Abraham.
 Small team, real customers immediately, high ownership is the environment I do my best work in.
 I have built the backend and the AI layer for a product end to end: a Fastify and TypeScript API serving four live products from one codebase, and an AI agent that answers from a company's own data and takes